-10.MONITORING AND EVALUATION OF SPECIAL EDUCATIONAL NEEDS & DISABILITY
+10. MONITORING AND EVALUATION OF SPECIAL EDUCATIONAL NEEDS & DISABILITY

-10.1 Provision for children/young people is monitored and evaluated through gathering views of individual children/young people, parent / carers feedback, views of staff and by using school data to ascertain effectiveness and value for money.
-An effort is made to measure qualitative outcomes as well as academic process (such as how prepared a child/young person feels to move onto the next stage of education, or how motivated they are in school).

-10.2 Sometimes a child/young person fails to make expected progress in spite of our best endeavours and where this is the case the SENCO, in collaboration with the child/young person and family, other staff and / or external services, will look at the case in detail to gain an understanding of what the barrier to learning is so that additional provision can be put in place.
+- 10.1.
+Provision for children/young people is monitored and evaluated through gathering views of individual children/young people, parent / carers feedback, views of staff and by using school data to ascertain effectiveness and value for money.
+An effort is made to measure qualitative outcomes as well as academic process (such as how prepared a child/young person feels to move onto the next stage of education, or how motivated they are in school). - 10.2.
+Sometimes a child/young person fails to make expected progress in spite of our best endeavours and where this is the case the SENCO, in collaboration with the child/young person and family, other staff and / or external services, will look at the case in detail to gain an understanding of what the barrier to learning is so that additional provision can be put in place.

-11.COMING OFF THE SEND RECORD
+11. COMING OFF THE SEND RECORD

-11.1 A child/young person will be removed from the SEND Record if it is deemed that they have made sufficient progress over a period of time and are able to access the curriculum successfully.
+11.1.
+A child/young person will be removed from the SEND Record if it is deemed that they have made sufficient progress over a period of time and are able to access the curriculum successfully.
 It is possible that some children/young people may require support for particular aspects of their learning which may be due to their underlying learning issues.
 All children/young people will be monitored and their progress tracked so that staff will be alerted to potential learning issues.
 For some children/young people it is possible that they will dip in and out of additional support throughout their school experience; parents will be consulted at each stage if support is provided or when it will cease.

-11.2 Some children/young people with particular needs, usually which are long-lasting, may develop skills and strategies which help to minimise the impact of their difficulty to a level at which the need can be met through quality first teaching.
+- 11.2.
+Some children/young people with particular needs, usually which are long-lasting, may develop skills and strategies which help to minimise the impact of their difficulty to a level at which the need can be met through quality first teaching.
 An example of this might be a child/young person with dyslexia, who has had support to work around barriers in order to be a confident and independent learner and as a result and is making good progress.
 In this case, additional support may no longer be necessary, even though the child/young person requires examination Access Arrangements.
-If/when a pupil has met their target the pupil will move to the monitoring section of the register to ensure progress continues and individuals are met.
-At this level a PCP would not be in place.

-11.3 EHC Plans are reviewed annually.
+When a pupil has met their target the pupil will continue to be monitored to ensure their progress continues.
+When being monitored a PCP would not be in place. - 11.3.
+EHC Plans are reviewed annually.
 A child/young person with an EHC Plan will follow the statutory guidance for ceasing an EHC Plan as set out in the Code of Practice.
 The ceasing of an EHC Plan is determined by the local authority where a child/young person no longer requires the special education provision as specified in the EHC Plan.
 However, his or her progress will continue to be monitored by using the school's tracking systems.

-12.STORING AND MANAGING INFORMATION
+12. STORING AND MANAGING INFORMATION

-12.1 All data including data stored electronically is subject to Data Protection law.

-12.2 All paper records will be held in line with the Trust's policy/protocol on security of information.
+- 12.1.
+All data including data stored electronically is subject to Data Protection law. - 12.2.
+All paper records will be held in line with the Trust's policy/protocol on security of information.
 All people working with a particular child/young person will have access to any records or reports but the originals will be kept securely and confidentiality will be maintained.

-13.SUPPORTING CHILDREN WITH MEDICAL CONDITIONS
+13. SUPPORTING CHILDREN WITH MEDICAL CONDITIONS